junesirius/junesirius.github.io/_posts/Supernatural/2025-07-02-SPN-Best-creation-ever.md

 <br>

-The guests are stirred like Sardines in a box, hurried out of their seats in chaos, stepping backward, trying to get away from them as far as possible.
-The space around them are quickly emptied out a radius of five feet and increasing.
-Armored men with spears approach them from behind the pillars of the room.
+The guests are stirred like ducks in a duck pond startled by a peddle, hurried out of their seats in chaos, stepping backward, trying to get away from them as far as possible.
+The space around them are quickly emptied out with a radius of five feet and increasing.
+Armored men with spears approach them in a surrounding circle from behind the pillars of the room.

 Dean glances at the way they come in, not surprised to find the gate closed and most likely locked.
 Just like the bloody Red Wedding from *Game of Throne*, just his luck.

 Dean shrugs off the tunic, reaching for his gun behind his belt, glad for a brief second, even though without the whole weaponry in the Baby, he still has his 1911 with him, after all this years.
 But a quick glance at the surrounding royal army, his heart drops.
 There is no way the two of them can take out all those soldiers, even if they do, then what?
-Beside, those ancient Egyptians are only just following orders -- all so young, boys barely coming of age.
+Besides, those ancient Egyptians are only just following orders -- all so young, boys barely coming of age.
 Even if they can handle them, they don't know how many more would come.

 "Forget to check your history book, Cas?
-Mutiny day or what?"
+Battle day or what?"
 Dean asks his back, the two of them standing gingerly, back to back.
 Dean counts the surrounding number quietly.

 "This isn't supposed to happen!"
 Cas hisses, "I would never bring you here if I had known.
-The Battle of Carchemish isn't supposed to in another century and a half!
+The Battle of Carchemish isn't supposed to happen in another century and a half!
 The Egyptians and Babylonians are supposed to be in good terms right now."

 "Well, apparently they are not now."
 Dean holds his pistol with both hands, but not even sure of who he should aim.
 Those boys in pre-historical armor and spears?
 They might not hesitate to kill him but he's still feeling bad for them.